derekthomson1337/playgamesatwork/README.md

 //playing games IMPORTANT!!!
-rigth click open file location, and run as administrator or it won't launch!!
+right click open file location, and run as administrator or it won't launch!!